FlorianGrollich/Gamefied-python-learning/README.md

     sonar.login=[login]
     sonar.javascript.lcov.reportPaths=coverage/merged.lcov.info
     ```
 11) From now on, use the `sonar-scanner` command in the root of the file to scan the repository.
+You may have to allow the execution of the file in your system security settings, when running the command for first time.

 ## Run the Project